Outdoor Idaho Production Staff

 A fourth generation Idahoan, Sauni has also traveled nationally and internationally as a freelance producer, including a season with Independent Lens in San Francisco.

 Jay is an avid downhill skier and backpacker and has tromped through most of the wild places in Idaho, including all of Idaho's wilderness areas.
-He is also a still photographer whose work has been featured in books, magazines, cards and calendars.
+He’s been known to ride his bike to work even in the winter time.
+Jay is also a still photographer whose work has been featured in books, magazines, cards and calendars.

 JOAN CARTAN-HANSEN is a writer/producer for Outdoor Idaho when she is not producing and hosting “Science Trek.”
 She has worked at Idaho Public Television since 1988.
 Joan is an Idaho native, who grew up canoeing, hiking, and skiing.
 She even has a favorite place to find huckleberries.

-Joan's efforts have garnered numerous awards, including regional Emmys.
-Her contributions include such diverse topics as “A Trip to the Moon,” “The Foothills,” and “Winter Play.”
+Joan's efforts have garnered numerous awards, including regional Emmys and the prestigious Kavli Science Journalism Silver Award from the American Association for the Advancement of Science.
+Her contributions include such diverse topics as “A Trip to the Moon,” “The Health of our Lakes,” and “Winter Play.”